 Our distant ancestors had good reason to be frightened of the deep, dark woods.
 They were full of things that wanted to eat us.
 Maybe that’s why we still get frightened, sitting in a comfy chair in a nice warm movie theater watching some unlucky hikers tramp toward their doom.
-If you’re trying to reconnect with your distant forefathers, try watching one of these horror movies set in the woods.
-You won’t be heading into the Great Outdoors again anytime soon.
+If you’re trying to reconnect with your distant ancestors, try watching one of these horror movies set in the woods.
+You won’t be heading out to the great outdoors again anytime soon.

 As the director of the 2017 adaptation of IT and the hotly anticipated sequel, IT: Chapter Two, Andy Muschietti sure knows how to stir up some spooky scares—and he's been at it for years.
 His 2010 film Mama is proof positive of Muschietti's talent for terror, and with Guillermo del Toro at his side, this movie is definitely worth a watch.
 Mama opens with a deranged husband who killed all of his business partners, employees, and his wife after losing all of his money due to the stock market crash of 2008.
 When he takes his two daughters to an abandoned cabin in the woods to kill them, a supernatural force protects the girls and kills the father instead.